Solayman-B/P2_bchir_solayman/README.md

     source env/bin/activate

-You can install all the require paquets with:
+You can install all the required paquets with:

     pip install -r requirements.txt

 Run
 ---

-Go to the root of the file with python3 and use `python3 main.py` to run the code
+Go to the root of the file with python3, and use `python3 main.py` to run the code